rjspencer/docs/api.md

 :	the image for the account

 user_is_following
-:   whether the active user is following the particular account.
+:   whether the active user is following the particular account

 ### Example Response (JSON)